GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/end-to-end-testing/index.md

 | Selenium               | Use the [ChromeOptions][selenium-chromeoptions] object to load extensions.
 More information is available [here][selenium-extensions]. |
 | WebDriverIO            | See [Web Extension Testing][webdriverio-testing].                                                                                     |

-## Running tests in headless Chrome
+## Running tests in headless Chrome {: #headless }

 When running tests as part of an automated workflow, it is often necessary to load your extension on a machine that does not have a screen.
 Chrome's [new headless][new-headless] mode allows Chrome to be run in an unattended environment like this.
-Simply start Chrome with the `--headless=new` flag (headless currently defaults to "old", which does not support loading extensions).
-Depending on the automation tool you choose there may be a setting which adds the flag for you automatically.
+Start Chrome using the `--headless=new` flag (headless currently defaults to "old", which does not support loading extensions).
+Depending on the automation tool you choose, there may be a setting that adds the flag for you automatically.

-## Setting an extension ID
+## Setting an extension ID {: #set-extension-id }

 It is often desirable to have a fixed extension ID in tests.
-This makes a number of common tasks easier such as allow-listing the extension's origin on a server it needs to communicate with, or opening extension pages within tests.
+This makes many common tasks easier such as allow-listing the extension's origin on a server it needs to communicate with, or opening extension pages within tests.
 To do this, follow the steps under [Keeping a consistent extension ID][consistent-id].

-## Testing extension pages
+## Testing extension pages {: #extension-pages }

 Extension pages can be accessed using their corresponding URL, e.g `chrome-extension://<id>/index.html`.
 Use the normal navigation methods available in your automation tool of choice to navigate to these URLs.

-## Testing an extension popup
+## Testing an extension popup {: #extension-popup }

 Opening an extension popup in the context of another page is not currently possible.
 Instead, open the popup's URL in a new tab.
 If your popup uses the active tab, consider implementing an override where a tab ID can be passed explicitly to your popup.
 For example: